karolsluszniak/cloudless-box/README.md

 2. Ability to access apps with server's subdomains or with custom domains.
 3. Separate PostgreSQL, MongoDB and/or Redis databases for all apps.
 4. Automatic solution to backup all databases to S3 on daily basis.
-5. Preconfigured server essentials: NTP, SSH and IPTables,
+5. Preconfigured server essentials: SSH, IPTables and NTP.
 6. Preconfigured web development essentials: Git, Bower, ImageMagick and FFmpeg.
 7. Per-app cron tasks with [whenever](https://github.com/javan/whenever)'s expressive syntax.

 ## Installation

-This section guides users new to Chef through a complete process of setting up **cloudless-box** on their own server, while managing the whole process with a Hosted Chef server.
+This section guides users unfamiliar with Chef through a complete process of setting up **cloudless-box** on their own server conveniently managed by the Hosted Chef server.
 If you've already wrapped your head around Hosted Chef, Berkshelf and Knife, you can skip this section and just use this cookbook as usually.

 ### Prepare Chef